HITECHCRIME/HC_SG128_Roped/README.md

 fuckin' then larcens / (fucking being nicer)
 BROKE ALL

-suck it all righteooo-
+suck it all gone
--s all the GANG GO GET IT ON
+all GANG GO GET IT ON
 - - - - THIS PLACE UP

 GOT IT ALL roghten